1997 series of Jeux Sans Frontières was again transmitted mainly from

 as, in addition to team trophies being awarded, there was also a separate

-trophy awarded to the competitor judged to have performed best in each event.
+trophy awarded to the competitor judged to be the best individual performer in each event.

 For 1997 only, Dutch broadcaster TROS used different musical themes,

-on-screen graphics and scoreboards from other broadcasters.
+on-screen graphics and scoreboards compared to the other broadcasters.
 TROS generally presented the final scoreboard in the

 form of a countdown, showing first the 8th placed team, with their position,